ExpediaGroup/graphql-kotlin/README.md

 ## 🛡️ Security

-For more info on how to contact the team for security issues or the supported versions that recieve security updates, see [SECURITY.md](./.github/SECURITY.md)
+For more info on how to contact the team for security issues or the supported versions that receive security updates, see [SECURITY.md](./.github/SECURITY.md)

 ## ⚖️ License